Accessibility - Alternative text and images

 Best practices for alternative text

-Precise writing of alt text is important.
-Think about a concise phrase which could replace the image, keeping in context with the message.
+• It’s important to make the alt text relevant to the image, but not overly complicated.
 For example, this picture of a dog may mean something different to the dog’s owner than to a veterinary student learning about healthy dogs.

 How to add alternative text